 The adage “Rome was not built in a day” holds especially true for being a credible activist.
 If we examine the examples shared in this article, none of them yielded instant results and required significant time and effort.
 Building trust takes time and I consider the process of being credible activist akin to building trust with an entire organization.

 You may find that some relationships develop faster than others, but do keep in mind that you must continue to invest time and effort towards a strong foundation in HR as well to effectively make an impact in your organization.

 It did not surprise me that so many of our clients reported that this domain helps HR get a seat at the table.
 I hope that the principles and examples provided in this article help you grasp what it takes to be a credible activist, not only in Asia but also around the world.
-If you would like to learn more about our workshops for developing HR business partners in Asia, visit our Southeast Asia Page.
+If you would like to learn more about our workshops for developing HR business partners in Asia and around the world, click here.